brooksmarka/nextjs-blog/posts/creating-a-postgres-db.md

 ```

-### Stay Tuned!
+### On to part 2!

 I hope you found this helpful.
-If you are curious how to set up a postgreSQL database stay tuned for the next blog post which will show how to set up a postgreSQL database within docker.
+If you are curious how to set up a postgreSQL database check out part 2 which will show how to set up a postgreSQL database within docker.